tailcallhq/tailcallhq.github.io/outlines/working-with-graphql-scalars.md

 ## Advantages of Using Custom Scalars

-(Diagram - A visual comparison between using built-in Scalars vs custom Scalars)
+(Comparison chart - A visual comparison between using built-in Scalars vs custom Scalars)

 A. Enhanced data validation